Research Agenda: Five Questions Driving the Facility

 Discovery is step one.
 Then what?

-- Trust.
+• What's the trust model?
 How much do you let a stranger's agent do?
-What's the permission model?

-- Failure modes.
+• What are the failure modes?
 What happens when inter-agent collaboration breaks down?
-Who's responsible?

 #4.
 What does agent-native tooling look like?